-The land market in downtown Niagara Falls has historically languished because of a conundrum: while the City’s economy was stagnant as it restructured away from its heavy industrial base, parcels near Niagara Falls State Park continued to have high valuation given its proximity to the globally-recognized attraction.
-Thus, many local and out-of-town investors often practiced land speculation—holding parcels in abeyance for years for higher-than market-rate prices—rather than work to develop these properties themselves.
-There are several key properties in downtown Niagara Falls that have been largely vacant, partially vacant, or underutilized for as long as 30 years.
-These properties—many dating to the city’s ill-fated urban renewal program in the 1970s and 80s—continue to serve as blighting influences on significant state investments to upgrade Niagara Falls State Park and to open access to the city’s waterfront.
-The Strategic Land Acquisition Program will support new significant downtown mixed-use.
+The land market in downtown Niagara Falls has historically languished because of a conundrum: while the City’s economy was stagnant as it restructured away from its heavy industrial history, parcels near Niagara Falls State Park continued to have high valuation given their proximity to the globally-recognized tourist destination.
+Thus, many local and out-of-town investors often practiced land speculation—the holding of land long-term in hopes of future appreciation in value.

 Below is a list of properties approved for acquisition and status.

 305 Buffalo Avenue

 This property was the first acquisition under the program and is a unique parcel of land at the foot of Third Street with its adjacency to Niagara Falls State Park and the upper Niagara River.
 The one-acre parcel was purchased for $850,000.
-USAN is currently working with State Parks to construct a new access point to the River along the former Third Street right of way.
-It will be completed in Fall 2020.
-Future development of the site will be conducted through a Request for Proposals (RFP) process.
+USAN, working with State Parks, constructed a new access point to the River along the former Third Street right of way.
+It was completed in Spring 2021.

 101 Buffalo Avenue